nikoonia/gem5v/README.md

 You may use it like other gem5's configuration scripts.
 Description of the arguments are given in "hypervisor.py -h".

+## Modifications

+To know the modified parts, take a look at gem5v-diffs directory.

 ## Contact

 If you have any question about this project, please don't hesitate to contact me: nikoonia at sign ut dot ac dot ir